-Heating furnace during winter reduces the amount of moisture making the indoor air to feel dry.
-The heated air expands creating drier conditions which can have unpleasant effects such as dry skin and sore throat.
+Heating furnace during winter reduces the amount of moisture making the indoor air feel dry.
+The heated air expands creating drier conditions that can have unpleasant effects such as dry skin and sore throat.
 Humidifiers help you to increase the relative amount of moisture in the air making your home more comfortable to live in during winters.
 Also, this helps to maintain optimal moisture conditions making it possible to avoid uncomfortable feelings like sinus passage that comes with dry air.

 In most cases, and in the bid to cut immediate costs to fit tighter budgets, many people tend to use tap water for their humidifiers.
 Well, this makes sense if tap water is all that is available but can end up costing you handsomely when dealing with after effects.

 Tap water comes with various minerals dissolved depending on the source and how the water is treated.
 One of the most common minerals is calcium.
 While some of these minerals may be important and healthy for our bodies, they are also unhealthy for humidifiers.
 They normally form deposits on the elements of your humidifier impairing its effectiveness and subsequently reducing its lifespan.

 Preventing and getting rid of deposited calcium is both cheap and simple.

 Humidifiers work by evaporating water and turning it into a mist.
 Hard minerals are normally left behind setting themselves in the internal components of your humidifier.
 Calcium is the most common hard mineral.
 With time these deposits accumulate inhibiting the effectiveness of your equipment.

 If you see either of the following signs, beware calcium deposits are accumulating in your humidifier.

 - Presence of white precipitates in your humidifiers components and also the surrounding.

 - Foul smell from your humidifier.